 - Employment Creation Investors

 Each category has unique requirements and an applicant will need to have a firm understanding of the goals of both the foreign national employee and the business seeking to hire a foreign national.
-Details which are specific to a specific applicant will be seen by the USCIS and then a proper category will allotted to that specific applicant.
+Details that are specific to a specific application will be seen by the USCIS and then a proper category will be allotted to that specific applicant.

-Detailed explanation of categories under Employment Based Visas:
+A detailed explanation of categories under Employment-Based Visas:

 E1 visa– Priority Workers: This category holds 28.6 percent of the worldwide limit.
 An approved Form I-140 must be filed with the USCIS for applying for this visa.
 This category is sub-divided into three more categories –

-- Professors and researchers who have three years of experience and have demonstrated an outstanding performance in their field comes under this sub-category.
+- Professors and researchers who have three years of experience and have demonstrated outstanding performance in their field come under this sub-category.

 E2 visa – Professionals Holding Advanced Degrees, or Persons of Exceptional Ability: This category also holds 28.6 percent of the worldwide limit.
 A job offer is required and the U.S. employer must file a petition on behalf of the applicant for this visa.
 The applicants of this visa require having a labor certification approved by the DOL.
 This category has two subcategories:

-- People having exception ability in the arts, sciences, or business.
+- People having exceptional ability in the arts, sciences, or business.

 E3 visa – Skilled workers: All the applicants of this visa require an approved I-140 petition filed by the prospective employer.
 The applicants of this visa also require having labor certification approved by the USCIS.

 E5 visa – Employment Creation Investors: Employment Creation Investors receive 7.1 percent of the yearly worldwide limit.
 All applicants must file a Form I-526 along with the application for this visa.
-The applicant must have invested, between U.S. $500,000 and $1,000,000 to create full time jobs, in order to qualify for this visa.
+The applicant must have invested, between the U.S. $500,000 and $1,000,000 to create full-time jobs, in order to qualify for this visa.